 The adoption of Cloud computing is one of the most talked about topics in the IT industry at present.
 Whether they are making the move to a Cloud infrastructure, deploying software or simply storing and backing up files in the Cloud, companies are increasingly concerning themselves with how cloud computing can be of benefit to their business.

-Security no longer the top concern
+- Security no longer the top concern

-30% of Microsoft revenue to come from Cloud
+- 30% of Microsoft revenue to come from Cloud

-Spend on Cloud services overtakes cloud infrastructure
+- Spend on Cloud services overtakes cloud infrastructure

-Big four to increase market share
+- Big four still dominates market share

-Global spend to grow by 19.4%
+- Global spend to grow by 19.4%

 Annual global spend on public Cloud services is predicted to grow at a 19.4% compound annual growth rate to reach $141 billion by 2019.
 This rate of growth is predicted to be six times greater than the increase in overall IT spending in the same period.

-Amazon continues market dominance
+- Amazon continues market dominance

-Continued increased investment in Cloud technologies
+- Continued increased investment in Cloud technologies

-File storage most popular use of Cloud computing
+- File storage most popular use of Cloud computing

-Lack of strategy remains an issue
+- Lack of strategy remains an issue

-While an increasing number of businesses are experimenting with public Cloud services and technologies, many still lack a formal Cloud strategy.
-A study by Softchoice found that 52% of companies lacked a formalised Cloud strategy and finding the necessary skills and expertise was cited as one of the most difficult tasks.
+Softchoice found that 52% of companies lacked a formalised Cloud strategy and finding the necessary skills and expertise was cited as one of the most difficult tasks.

-Cloud deployment to become default by 2020
+- Cloud deployment to become default by 2020

 Gartner have predicted Cloud adoption to increase significantly over the next four years with Cloud deployment of software gradually becoming the default.
 It is predicted that by 2020 a corporate no-cloud policy will become as rare as a no-internet policy is today.